List of postcode areas in the United Kingdom

-The list of postcode areas in the United Kingdom is a tabulation of the postcode areas used by Royal Mail for the purposes of directing mail within the United Kingdom.
+This is a list of postcode areas, used by Royal Mail for the purposes of directing mail within the United Kingdom.
 The postcode area is the largest geographical unit used and forms the initial characters of the alphanumeric UK postcode.
 There are currently 121 geographic postcode areas in use in the UK and a further three often combined with these covering the Crown Dependencies of Guernsey, Jersey and Isle of Man.

 Subdivision

 Each postcode area is further divided into post towns and postcode districts.
-There are on average 20 postcode districts to a postcode area.
+There are on average 20 postcode districts to a postcode area, with ZE having the lowest (3) and BT the highest (81).
 The London post town is instead divided into several postcode areas.

 Scope

 The single or pair of letters chosen for postcode areas are generally intended as a mnemonic for the places served.
-Postcode areas, post towns and postcode districts do not follow political boundaries and usually serve much larger areas than the place names with which they are associated.
-For example, within the PA postcode area the PA1 and PA78 postcode districts are 140 miles apart; and the eight postcode areas of the London post town cover only 40% of Greater London.
+Postcode areas, post towns and postcode districts do not follow political or local authority administrative boundaries and usually serve much larger areas than the place names with which they are associated.
+Many post towns are former "county towns" but postcode areas rarely align with the county (or successor authority) area.
+For example, within the PA postcode area the PA1 and PA78 postcode districts are 140 mi apart, and cover 5 local authority areas; and the eight postcode areas of the London post town cover only 40% of Greater London.
 The remainder of its area is covered by sections of twelve adjoining postcode areas: EN, IG, RM, DA, BR, TN, CR, SM, KT, TW, HA and UB.